rajnishspandey/AI-Agents/README.md

 and see the magic

-incase if it failes
+incase if it fails,
-just run see if you see phi and phidata
+just run to check if you see phi and phidata both
 ```shell
 conda list phi
 ```